iamgio/quarkdown/core/src/test/resources/parsing/unorderedlist.md

 - A

+  Some paragraph

 - B
+  - Nested 1
+    - Nested 2

+      Some paragraph

 - C

+  > Some quote

-- A
+- D

   Some paragraph
-  - B

-- A
+  - E
+    ```

-  Some paragraph
+    Some code

-- B
+    ```

-- - Nested
+- - E

 End of list

 - Another list
 with lazy line

-- X
+- B

+  Some paragraph
+  with lazy line

 - # Heading
+- C
-- Something
+- # Heading
+  Some paragraph
 # End of list

 - A